Chew Valley in Summer

 Based in the Somer Valley area we have excellent access to Chew Valley, The Mendips, The Cotswolds, Salisbury Plain and The Deverells.
 We sometimes travel further afield to Exmoor, The Quantocks and Dorset.
-We walk on Sundays and Wednesdays.
+We now walk on Sundays and Wednesdays.
 By joining Ramblers you can access walks across the country for free, receive a quarterly magazine with info on walks, kit and new intitiatives and join in with footpath maintenance work.
-The choice is yours.
+We look forward to seeing you!

 SATURDAY 16th SEPTEMBER Kathy will led a Geocaching walk from Peasedown St John.
 Come along for a type of Pokemon for adults!
 Meet at Beacon Hall, French Close, Peasedown St John at 2p.m.